-This way, readers don't think we've simply overlooked them, but only the best are reviewed (and show up on the list with an GSGI icon to show there is a full GSGI write-up).
+This way, readers don't think we've simply overlooked them, but only the best are reviewed (and show up on the list with an GSGI banner to show there is a full GSGI write-up).
 The full list is available on the free part of the site (with details for a refined search on location and various other features), but the full reviews and articles are only available by subscription.

 The important thing is that parents be able to plan for their children's education as well as possible, even if that means there are no good local options in that country (or they’re so good there are endless waiting lists and there isn’t a prayer of getting in), and the parent must turn to home schooling or boarding school….or turn down the posting.

-In addition to the writing, editors are available to serve, as needed and as arranged to suit their own schedules, as freelance advisors to families who are relocating to their host countries.
+In addition to the writing, editors are available to serve, as needed and as arranged to suit their own schedules, as freelance consultants to families who are relocating to their host countries.
 The advice is usually educational initially, but we have found there is likely to be a need for broader advice on a range of subjects...what it's really like living there, from someone who was new, too, not so long ago.

 The consultancy service is run through the Good Schools Guide Educational Consultancy service.
-Calls or contacts are fielded by the GSG office who set up the arrangements, handle all funds and remain in touch with you – working with you to be sure arrangements are satisfactory for you as well as for the client.
+Calls or contacts are fielded by the GSG office who set up the arrangements, handle payments from clients and remain in touch with you – working with you to be sure arrangements are satisfactory for you as well as for the client.
 There is a wide range of rates, determined by the extent of the services you provide; all of that is worked out with you in advance by the office before committing to client.